brycewray/hugo-site/content/posts/2021/07/eleventy-vite-elite.md

 Indeed, I am so sold on it that the site now runs off my [`eleventy_vite`](https://github.com/brycewray/eleventy_vite) repository, rather than the still-extant [`eleventy_solo`](https://github.com/brycewray/eleventy_solo) repo on which it had lived, off and on, for over a year.

 How all this came about is our tale for today, friends and neighbors.

+**Update, 2021-08-22**: Since the repo change had the unwanted but unavoidable effect of losing the Git history in `eleventy_solo`, I have since cloned `eleventy_solo` and added Vite to the resulting [`eleventy_site`](https://github.com/brycewray/eleventy_site) repo; I now run the site off that repo, instead.
+Then, today, I switched **back** to my own bespoke setup, away from the Eleventy/Vite configuration described herein.
+The latter proved to be problematic during local development, particularly when I needed to test changes on devices on my local network.
+The mixing of the Eleventy and Vite processes just didn't go well with that.
+However, I retain my great admiration for Vite, and will hope for a better Eleventy/Vite solution down the line.
+Perhaps it'll come from [one particular plugin that requires the yet-to-come Eleventy 1.x](https://snugug.com/musings/eleventy-plus-vite/).
+As always, I'll retain this post and [the similarly-themed one which follows](/posts/2021/07/beginners-luck-4-vite-edition) for [archival purposes](/posts/2019/10/otoh).
+{.yellowBox}

 ## Curiosity killed the cache